Sensory Evoked Potentials Studies

-Evoked potentials studies measure electrical activity in the brain in response to stimulation of sight, sound, or touch.
-Stimuli delivered to the brain through each of these senses evoke minute electrical signals.
-These signals travel along the nerves and through the spinal cord to specific regions of the brain and are picked up by electrodes, amplified, and displayed for a doctor to interpret.
+Sensory evoked potentials studies measure electrical activity in the brain in response to stimulation of sight, sound, or touch.
+When the brain is stimulated by sight, sound, or touch, signals travel along the nerves to the brain.
+There, electrodes detect the signals and display them for your doctor to interpret.

-Evoked potentials studies involve three major tests that measure response to visual, auditory, and electrical stimuli.
+Sensory evoked potentials studies involve 3 tests that measure response to visual, auditory, and electrical stimuli.

 - Visual evoked response (VER) test.
 This test can diagnose problems with the optic nerves that affect sight.
-Electrodes are placed along your scalp and the electrical signals are recorded as you watch a checkerboard pattern flash for several minutes on a screen.
+A healthcare professional places electrodes along your scalp to record the electrical signals as you watch a checkerboard pattern flash for several minutes on a screen.

 - Brainstem auditory evoked response (BAER) test.
 This test can diagnose hearing ability and can point to possible brainstem tumors or multiple sclerosis.
-Electrodes are placed on your scalp and earlobes and auditory stimuli, such as clicking noises and tones, are delivered to one ear.
+A healthcare professional places electrodes on your scalp and earlobes and delivers auditory stimuli, such as clicking noises and tones, to one ear.

 - Somatosensory evoked response (SSER) test.
-This test can detect problems with the spinal cord as well as numbness and weakness of the extremities.
-For this test, electrodes are attached to your wrist, the back of your knee, or other locations.
-A mild electrical stimulus is applied through the electrodes.
+This test can detect problems with the spinal cord that cause numbness of the arms and legs.
+For this test, a healthcare professional attaches electrodes to your wrist, the back of your knee, or other locations.
+He or she will apply a mild electrical stimulus through the electrodes.
 Electrodes on your scalp then determine the amount of time it takes for the current to travel along the nerves to the brain.

-Why might I need an evoked potentials study?
+Why might I need a sensory evoked potentials study?

-Evoked potential studies may be used to assess hearing or sight, especially in infants and children, to diagnose disorders of the optic nerve, and to detect tumors or other problems affecting the brain and spinal cord.
-The tests may also be done to assess brain function during a coma.
+Your doctor may order these tests to assess hearing or sight, especially in infants and children.
+They are also done to diagnose disorders of the optic nerve, and to detect tumors or other problems affecting the brain and spinal cord.
+They are also used to assess brain function during a coma.

-A disadvantage of these tests is that they detect abnormalities in sensory function, but usually do not lead to a specific diagnosis about what is causing the abnormality.
+These tests usually do not lead to a specific diagnosis about what is causing the abnormality.
 However, the evoked potentials test can sometimes confirm a diagnosis of multiple sclerosis.

-There may be other reasons for your healthcare provider to recommend an evoked potentials test.
+There may be other reasons for your healthcare provider to recommend a sensory evoked potentials test.

-What are the risks of an evoked potentials study?
+What are the risks of a sensory evoked potentials study?

-The evoked potential studies are considered safe procedures.
+The sensory evoked potential studies are considered safe procedures.
 The tests can cause a little discomfort.
-The electrodes only record activity and do not produce any sensation.

 There may be risks depending on your specific medical condition.
-Be sure to discuss any concerns with your healthcare provider prior to the procedure.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

 Certain factors or conditions may interfere with the results of the test.
 These include: